tamontealegrep/MarketplaceCondition/README.md

 X_test_scaled.to_csv("../data/processed/test_data.csv", index=False)
 y_test_scaled.to_csv("../data/processed/test_target.csv", index=False)
 ```
-Furthermore, to streamline the data processing task, an implementation of the function `process_dataset()` has been developed and is located at path `src/features/data_process.py`.
-This function encapsulates all necessary steps for data processing, including scaling, encoding, and transformation, thereby simplifying the overall workflow and enhancing efficiency.
+Furthermore, to streamline the data processing task, an implementation of the function `process_dataset()` has been developed and is located at path `src/features/data_process.py` in Appendix B. This function encapsulates all necessary steps for data processing, including scaling, encoding, and transformation, thereby simplifying the overall workflow and enhancing efficiency.

 # 4. Models
 ## 4.1 Model Construction Overview